Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Hardware & Software Testing Specialist

-One feature I absolutely love is Firefly's Generative Recolor.
-Regularly working on brand identities, I spend hours manually adjusting color schemes.
-Now I can test different palettes on vector artwork in seconds - the colors change instantly while keeping all the design elements perfectly intact.
+As someone who regularly works on brand identities, I used to spend hours manually adjusting color schemes.
+Now, with Firefly’s Generative Recolor, I can test different palettes on vector artwork in seconds - the colors change instantly while keeping all the design elements perfectly intact.
+It’s completely transformed what used to be one of my most tedious tasks in Illustrator.

 AI Models and Algorithms